 while lying down.
 Here is a link to the Prop up pillow website: http://www.propuppillow.com

-(18) Hiatal Hernia might worsen gastric reflux, so check with your gastroenterologist doctor, about possibly trying the following non-surgical treatment for mild hiatal hernia:
+(18) Hiatal Hernia might worsen gastric reflux, so check with your gastroenterologist doctor, about possibly trying the following non-surgical treatment for mild to moderate hiatal hernia:

 Gastrointestinal - Herbal treatment for ulcers [includes info on hiatal hernia], by Paul Bergner and Sharol Tilgner, N.D., with some additions I made, in [ ] square parentheses.

 From Case Study #1, in this article, having this link:

 "Patient instructed to drink one glass of water and then raise up on toes and drop heavily on heels eleven times each morning, for possible hiatal hernia [using a soft surface, so as not to hurt feet]....In a hiatal hernia, part of the stomach protrudes back up through [the normal hole in] the diaphragm [where, normally, just the esophagus is up above this hole in the diaphragm muscle].
 The rationale of the water treatment is to get water weight in the stomach, and then mechanically jar it [the herniated top part of stomach] back into place [back down through the normal hole in the diaphragm, so entire stomach will then be under the diaphragm, where it belongs].
 The patient can also jump from a chair onto the ground [after drinking the glass of water, and using a soft surface, so as not to hurt feet, and only if safe for patient]."

 (19) Avoid harmful chemical air pollution, which can aggravate gastric reflux.
 See webpage 5 of this VCD website for more information about this.

 (20) Some patients have been greatly helped by holistic NUTRITIONISTS, who can give advice about improving the diet, taking nutritional supplements, and avoiding certain irritating or allergenic foods.